learn-co-curriculum/dsc-curriculum-guidelines/README.md

 # dsc-curriculum-guidelines

-This repository contains curriculum and style guidelines for the data science curriuclum.
+This repository contains curriculum and style guidelines for the data science curriculum.